sadique21hs/OOP-Project/README.md

 ## Instructions:

 1. Clone the repository.
-2. Compile and run the `AdminPanel.java` file.
+2. Compile and run the `Home.java` file.
 3. Follow the on-screen instructions to sign up, log in, and perform data operations.

 Feel free to explore and enhance this project.
 If you encounter any issues or have suggestions for improvement, please open an issue on GitHub.